-At Ashtons Legal, we understand the profound effect amputation can have on every aspect of your life.
+At Ashtons Legal, our amputation negligence claims solicitors understand the profound effect amputation can have on every aspect of your life.
 We know that adapting to your injury through physical and mental rehabilitation can be a long and challenging process for both you and your family.

-We work with some of the leading experts in rehabilitation, pain control and prosthetics to ensure that our clients can get back to living life as they did before the trauma so far as is possible.
-We work hard to secure early admission and interim payments of damages to fund much needed care and equipment.
+We work with some of the leading experts in rehabilitation, pain control and prosthetics to ensure that our clients can get back to living life as they did before the trauma so far as is reasonably possible.
+We work hard to secure early admissions and interim payments of damages to fund much-needed care and equipment and therapies.

 Examples of poor treatment that can lead to amputation include:

 - Incorrect care of diabetes

 - Delayed diagnosis and treatment of cancer